pipelight/doc.pipelight/guide/index.md

 ## Write a pipeline

-The only rule is to export a **Config object**.

-More details in the [in depth section](/guide/config).

-Importing the Config type from the npm package will give you a pleasant typing support.
+Importing the Config type from the deno package will give you a pleasant typing support.

 Create pipelines with steps and commands.
 Add automatic triggers and have fun.